sladesamuel/workshop-terraform-intro/README.md

 $ terraform plan
 ```

+> Note: If you are using AWS Vault, you will need to enter into a subshell using the vault to supply your credentials.
+For example, `aws-vault exec <profile_name> -- terraform plan`.

 This plan will show what is going to be created, changed, or deleted.
 In our case, everything is new, so the plan should show that our VPC is going to be created in our AWS account.

 > Note that this plan has not been executed within our AWS account - it is just to show what will be done when we choose to apply the plan.